Marilyn Schreffler: Biography

 Marilyn Schreffler was born in Wichita, Kansas, on June 14, 1945.
 She graduated from Topeka West High School in 1963.
 She briefly attended Washburn University before moving on to Chicago and Cleveland, where she worked in several comedy groups.
 In the late 1960s and early 1970s, Schreffler had moved to Los Angeles and began her career doing voice-overs for animated TV programs.

 Her first television voice-over roles for Hanna-Barbera were Brenda Chance on Captain Caveman and the Teen Angels and Daisy Mayhem on Scooby's All-Star Laff-A-Lympics in 1977.
 (For the "Laff-A-Lympics" segment, she reprised the role of Brenda from Captain Caveman and the Teen Angels which was airing concurrently.)
 Throughout the late 1970s and 1980s, she voiced a variety of characters on other Hanna-Barbera shows such as Yogi's Space Race, Galaxy Goof-Ups, Buford and the Galloping Ghost, Fred and Barney Meet the Thing, Scooby-Doo and Scrappy-Doo, The Richie Rich/Scooby-Doo Show, The Kwicky Koala Show, The Flintstone Comedy Show, The Smurfs, Mork & Mindy/Laverne & Shirley/Fonz Hour, as well as Ruby-Spears series including Thundarr the Barbarian, Heathcliff and Dingbat, Heathcliff and Marmaduke, Alvin and the Chipmunks, Saturday Supercade and Dragon's Lair.
 Schreffler was best known as the voice of Olive Oyl on The All New Popeye Hour (1978–83) and Popeye and Son (1987), also produced by Hanna-Barbera.

 Although she was a behind-the-scenes actress, Schreffler did several on-screen acting roles on television shows in the 1980s such as Simon & Simon, Remington Steele, Airwolf and Newhart.
 She had voice parts in the 1987 thriller films Fatal Attraction and Jaws: The Revenge.
 She was also a voice in numerous TV commercials including some for Alka-Seltzer and Dole pineapple.

-Her last voice-acting role was the voice of Winnie Werewolf for the animated TV film Scooby-Doo and the Ghoul School which aired posthumously in 1988.
+Schreffler died of liver cancer in 1988.
+Her last voice-acting role was the voice of Winnie Werewolf for the animated TV film Scooby-Doo and the Ghoul School which aired posthumously that year.